GarethAubrey/Project-1-Gareth-Aubrey/README.md

 * The gallery page features 1 main heading and 8 images.
 * the contact page consists of 1 main heading and 2 enquiry forms with their own headings.
 * all pages have a footer with socail media links that will take the customer to the companies pages on the relevant social media platform.

+### Features left to implement

+* Videography added to the gallery from an event that has been catered for.
+* Timescales added on an extra page so customers can see where their orders are in terms of being made up through to delivery.
 <div align="center">

 ## Technologies Used